Peruvian War of Independence

+In 1820, the Liberating Expedition of Peru, under the command of Argentine General San Martín forced the viceroyalty to abandon Lima and fortify itself in Cusco.
+But conflict between San Martin and Simón Bolívar at the Guayaquil Conference divided patriot forces.

+Aided by Bolivar fighting continued with the definitive defeat of the Spanish Army in 1824, with the surrender of the last major Spanish strongholds in 1826.
+The Battle of Ayacucho in 1824 secured the independence of Peru and of all nations in South America.

+Background

 Some of the early Spanish conquistadors who explored Peru made the first attempts for independence from the Spanish crown.
 They tried to liberate themselves from the Viceroyalty, who governed on behalf of the king of Castile.
 Throughout the eighteenth century, there were several indigenous uprisings against colonial rule and their treatment by the colonial authorities.
 Some of these uprisings became true rebellions.
-The Bourbon Reforms increased the unease, and the dissent had its outbreak in the Rebellion of Túpac Amaru II which was repressed, but the root cause of the discontent of the indigenous people remained dormant.
+The Bourbon Reforms increased the unease, and the dissent had its outbreak in the 1780–1781 uprising lead by Túpac Amaru II.
+Which was repressed, but the root cause of the discontent of the indigenous people remained dormant.
 It is debated whether these movements should be considered as precedents of the emancipation that was led by chiefs (caudillos), Peruvian towns (pueblos), and other countries in the American continent.

-The independence of Peru was an important chapter in the Hispano-American wars of independence.
-The campaign of Sucre in Upper Peru concluded in April 1825, and in November of the same year Mexico obtained the surrender of the Spanish bastion of San Juan de Ulúa in North America.
-The Spanish strongholds in Callao and Chiloé in South America fell in January 1826.
-Spain renounced all their continental American territories ten years later in 1836 leaving very little of its vast empire intact.